Have you heard of Old Town San Diego?

 Meet at the visitor center at 11:00 am or 2:00 pm for a guided tour from the park services.
 You may also enjoy downloading the app Lets Roam and begin an amazing scavenger hunt all around San Diego Old Town.

-Museums at Old Town San Diego
+Things to Do in Old Town San Diego - Museums

 The museums are the best part of Old Town San Diego.
 There are a lot of places to check out but alot of them are as simple as walking through.
 Some are more in depth and will take more time.